-Name of Minister to be sent to Secretary of House of Bishops.
+Terms and time of suspension to be specified.
 Sec.
 2 (a).
 Whenever a Minister of this Church shall have been absent from the Diocese for a period of more than two years, and has failed to make the annual report, so that his whereabouts are unknown, or who, being a Minister in secular employment, has omitted for a period of two years to comply with the provisions of Canon III.
 20, Section 4 (a), the Bishop may send the name of such Minister to the Secretary of the House of Bishops of this Church, who shall keep a list of such Ministers, noting in each instance the date when each such name was added to the List.

-Restoration to diocesan roll. (b).
+(b).
 On application either by the Bishop or the Minister himself, or at the discretion of the Presiding Bishop, such a Minister may be placed again on a diocesan clergy roll, with the approval of the Bishop of the said jurisdiction.

-While on List not canonically connected with Diocese. (c).
+(c).
 While a Minister's name remains upon the List of the Secretary of the House of Bishops he shall not be considered as canonically connected with his Diocese.

-Removal from List and deposition. (d).
+(d).
 Any Minister whose name shall have been added to the said List, as aforesaid, and who has not complied with Canon III.
 20, Section 4(d) (3), for a period of ten years may be considered to have abandoned the Ministry of this Church.
 The Presiding Bishop may, at his discretion, in the presence of two Presbyters, pronounce sentence of deposition upon such Minister, and authorize the Secretary of the House of Bishops to strike the name from the List and to give notice of the fact as provided in Canon IV.
 12, Sec.
 4 (b).